 The number of coins that can be staked on eToro is very limited compared to other staking platforms.
 The available coins that can be staked are Cardano, Tron and Ethereum.
 The staking program works a little differently where the pay-out reward percentage depends on the membership level.
 For example, bronze members are entitled to 75% of the rewards for staking Cardano, Tron and Ethereum.
 The remaining 25% of the staking yield is effectively a management fee by eToro.
 Moreover, the staking rewards are paid out monthly which is a disadvantage.

 In short, eToro is a viable option in Australia to stake crypto.
 While the beginner-friendly platform is a benefit, the limited number of staking coins and capped percentage of staking profits are disadvantages.
 In addition, eToro Australia does not allow the purchase of actual crypto.
 This means individuals will need to transfer crypto to eToro to participate in staking which is a hassle.
+For more pros and cons, read our eToro review for Australians.

 What Is Crypto Staking?